Game Preview: Cougars vs. Wild

 -This weekend marks the annual Retro Weekend for the Prince George Cougars

--The team will de donning speciality jerseys and will be auctioned off online from Friday's game and then a Jersey off the back auction on Saturday - the full details are HERE and the auction is HERE
+-The team will de donning speciality jerseys and there will be a Jersey off the back raffle tonight - raffle tickets can be purchased at Guest Services at the CN Centre

--There is also a Mega 50/50 draw with a guaranteed Jackpot of $50,000 - The draw goes Saturday, March 14th in the 3rd Period
+-There is also a Mega 50/50 draw with a guaranteed Jackpot of $50,000 - The draw goes tonight in the 3rd Period

 After Tonight: